Arlington Ridge, Virginia

-Arlington Ridge is a neighborhood in Arlington County, Virginia, United States.
-It is bordered on the north by The Pentagon, on the west by the Army Navy Country Club, and on the south the City of Alexandria.
-The main thoroughfare is the eponymous Arlington Ridge Road, a mansion-lined boulevard that, due to its high elevation, offers picturesque views of Washington, D.C., and the surrounding areas.
-Also known simply as "The Ridge", this community is home to two historical points of interest: the Hume School (National Register of Historic Places), currently the site of the Arlington Country Historical Society and Museum, and Fort Scott (Historic District), currently the site of Fort Scott Park.
+Arlington Ridge is a neighborhood in Arlington County, Virginia.
+It is bordered on the north by The Pentagon, on the west by the Army Navy Country Club, and on the south the Alexandria.
+The main thoroughfare is the eponymous Arlington Ridge Road, a mansion-lined boulevard that, due to its high elevation, offers views of Washington, D.C., and the surrounding areas.

+Arlington Ridge is home to two historical points of interest, the Hume School, which has been named to the National Register of Historic Places and houses the Arlington Country Historical Society and Museum, and Fort Scott, an Arlington County Historic District that is currently the site of Fort Scott Park.

 Geography

 A low rise above the adjoining terrain, Arlington Ridge ran from just above the city of Alexandria to a position northward directly across the Potomac from Georgetown.
 The ridge included land later leveled for construction of the Pentagon and Shirley Highway.
 Geologists believe the ridge may have been the shoreline of the Potomac during flood stage thousands of years ago.